 Establishing Clear Roles and Responsibilities

-Uncertainty is removed by clearly defined roles and responsibilities, which guarantees that all stakeholders are aware of their obligations and expectations.
-This clarity prevents misunderstandings and conflicts that can erode trust.
+Clearly defined roles and responsibilities remove uncertainty and ensure that all stakeholders understand their obligations and expectations.
+This clarity prevents misunderstandings and conflicts that can erode trust over time.

 What Is the Chain of Responsibility in the Supply Chain?